-1. Noise limits are only meaningful with a robust and repeatable noise measurement protocol.
-The current PSC noise measurement protocol does not ensure truly representative noise measurement results.
+- 1. Noise limits are only meaningful with a robust and repeatable noise measurement protocol.
+The current Public Service Commission of Wisconsin (PSC) noise measurement protocol does not ensure truly representative noise measurement results.
 It is incomplete, not measuring all types of wind turbine noise being experienced on Wisconsin properties.
-The attached protocol based on the "G. W. Kamperman and R. R. James Noise Measurement Protocol" (Appendix #1 attached to these guidelines) is accurate and repeatable and should replace the current PSC protocol for Wind Turbine noise measurement.
+The attached protocol based on the "G. W. Kamperman and R. R. James Noise Measurement Protocol" (Appendix #1 attached to these guidelines) is accurate and repeatable and should replace the current PSC protocol for Wind Turbine noise measurement. - 2.
+The turbine noise profile from the manufacturer, as well as any other inputs used by the Developer/Owner/Operator in noise calculations, shall be made available to the Political Subdivision to facilitate independent review of the modeling.